 func uploadMultipart(bucket *oss.Bucket, objectName, localFilename string, partSize int64) error {

-// Split the local file into parts.
+// Split the local file into parts based on the specified part size.

 chunks, err := oss.SplitFileByPartSize(localFilename, partSize)